j-wilkins/short/README.md

 A super simple, Sinatra base, Redis backed URL shortener designed to be deployed on Heroku.

+Check it out [here](http://shortener1.heroku.com), but be aware the css on the add page assumes you're using a short url, so it kind of looks like shit.

 There are a couple branches:

 * Simple data just stores every URL/short as a key-value pair.